linroger/Finance-Notes-and-Marginalia/Financial Markets/Financial Engineering and Arbitrage in the Financial Markets/PART I RELATIVE VALUE BUILDING BLOCKS/Chapter 5 Options on Prices and Hedge-Based Valuation/Binomial Option Pricing.md

 Again, he sells the option for $\$13.986$ , a lot more than before (Example 3c relative to 3b), to reflect the increased expected value of the payoff.

 In both cases, he sells the call for the same price as the put (Examples 2c and 3c).
-It will always be true that if the perceived [[Risk Preferences|riskiness]] of the [[Risk Neutral Pricing of Options|underlying asset]] increases, both calls and puts will increase in value, but the price of a call struck at a forward will always be equal to the price of a put struck at a forward.
+It will always be true that if the perceived [riskiness](../../../../Financial%20Instruments/Financial%20Derivatives%20and%20Quantitative%20Methods/Risk%20Preferences.md) of the [underlying asset](../../../../Financial%20Instruments/Financial%20Derivatives%20and%20Quantitative%20Methods/Risk%20Neutral%20Pricing%20of%20Options.md) increases, both calls and puts will increase in value, but the price of a call struck at a forward will always be equal to the price of a put struck at a forward.
 This is because the forward does not have anything to do with the volatility of the stock, it simply reflects the cost-of-carry, and a long-call/short-put position, equivalent to the forward, must carry a net zero premium (an on-market forward costs nothing to enter into).

 What we have also shown is that while the subjective probabilities of the stock outcomes are irrelevant, the volatility, or the potential dispersion of the outcomes, is not.
 The more volatile the stock, the higher the premiums on standard calls and puts (Examples 2c and 3c relative to 2b and 3b).
 This reflects the asymmetric nature of their payoffs.
 A more volatile stock means that when the option is in-the-money the payoff is likely to be larger, while when the option is out-of-the-money, the payoff is still the same constant zero.
 Thus the expected value of the payoff is higher if the volatility is higher.

 # Multistep Example

-Let us now demonstrate the full dynamic process of [[Key Rates O1s Durations and Hedging|hedging]] an option, i.e. manufacturing its payoff.
-We consider a put struck at $K=54$ , the interest rate $r=2.6\%$ per period (i.e. already decompounded), the [[Chapter 16 - Black–Scholes Model|stock price]] currently at 50 and following the dynamics as in Figure 5.16.
+Let us now demonstrate the full dynamic process of [hedging](../../../Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%205/Key%20Rates%20O1s%20Durations%20and%20Hedging.md) an option, i.e. manufacturing its payoff.
+We consider a put struck at $K=54$ , the interest rate $r=2.6\%$ per period (i.e. already decompounded), the [stock price](../../../../Financial%20Engineering/Derivatives/Part%20IV%20-%20Options/Chapter%2016%20-%20Black–Scholes%20Model.md) currently at 50 and following the dynamics as in Figure 5.16.

 For example, an option with 3 months to expiry might be divided into monthly steps.
 Over the first month, the stock can go up to 60 or down to 35 (the actual probability of each step is irrelevant).
 If the stock went down to 35 during the first month, then it can go up to 45 or. down to 20 over the second month, etc. For space and clarity, we will drop the arrows in the. rest of the exposition.
 We follow the same logic as in one-step examples for each sub-tree.
 We first compute the risk-neutral probability
 $$